Farrah Fawcett: Early career

 When Fawcett arrived in Hollywood at age 21 in 1968, Screen Gems signed her to a $350-a-week contract.
 She began to appear in commercials for such products as Ultra Brite toothpaste, Noxzema skin cream, Max Factor cosmetics, Mercury Cougar automobiles, and Beautyrest mattresses, among others.
 Her earliest acting appearances were guest spots on The Flying Nun (1969) and I Dream of Jeannie (1969–70).
 She made numerous other television appearances, including Getting Together, Owen Marshall: Counselor at Law, Mayberry R.F.D., and The Partridge Family.
-She appeared in four episodes of The Six Million Dollar Man with husband Lee Majors, on The Dating Game and S.W.A.T, and had a recurring role on Harry O alongside David Janssen as the title character's girlfriend, Sue.
+She appeared in four episodes of The Six Million Dollar Man with husband Lee Majors, on The Dating Game and S.W.A.T., and had a recurring role on Harry O alongside David Janssen as the title character's girlfriend, Sue.
 She had a sizable part in the 1969 French romantic-drama Love Is a Funny Thing.
 She played the role of Mary Ann Pringle in Myra Breckinridge (1970).

 Rise to stardom

 In 1976, Pro Arts Inc. pitched the idea of a poster of Fawcett to her agent.
 A photo shoot was then arranged with photographer Bruce McBroom, who was hired by the poster company.
 According to friend Nels Van Patten, Fawcett styled her own hair and did her makeup without the aid of a mirror.
 Her blonde highlights were further heightened by a squeeze of lemon juice.
 Fawcett selected her six favorite pictures from 40 rolls of film, and the choice was eventually narrowed to the one that made her famous.
 The resulting image of Fawcett in a one-piece red bathing suit is the best-selling poster in history.

 Fawcett earned a supporting role in Michael Anderson's science-fiction film Logan's Run (1976) with Michael York.
 She and her husband, television star Lee Majors, were frequent tennis partners with producer Aaron Spelling.
 Spelling and his business partner eventually chose Fawcett to play Jill Munroe in their upcoming made-for-TV movie, Charlie's Angels, a movie of the week which aired on March 21, 1976, on ABC.
-The movie starred Fawcett (then billed as Farrah Fawcett-Majors), Kate Jackson, and Jaclyn Smith as private investigators for Townsend Associates, a detective agency run by a reclusive multimillionaire whom the women had never met.
+The movie starred Fawcett (then billed as Farrah Fawcett-Majors), Kate Jackson, and Jaclyn Smith as private investigators for Townsend Associates, a detective agency run by a reclusive multimillionaire whom the women had never met in person.
 Voiced by John Forsythe, the Charles Townsend character presented cases and dispensed advice via a speakerphone to his core team of three female employees, whom he referred to as "Angels".
 They were aided in the office and occasionally in the field by two male associates, played by character actors David Doyle and David Ogden Stiers.
 The program quickly earned a huge following, leading the network to air it a second time and approve production for a series, with the pilot's principal cast minus Ogden Stiers.